 “Resultant Data” means data and information related to Customer’s use of the Services that is used by itopia in an aggregate and anonymized manner, including to compile statistical and performance information related to the provision and operation of the Services.

-“Services” or “CAS” means the Company’s Cloud Automation Stack (CAS), which is an end-to-end RDS management platform that automates the discovery, orchestration, migration and management of Windows desktops and apps on Google Cloud.
+“Services” or “CAS” means the Company’s Cloud Automation Stack (CAS), which is an end-to-end Remote Desktop Service (RDS) management platform that automates the discovery, orchestration, migration and management of Windows desktops and apps on Google Cloud.
 CAS integrates on the backend with Google Cloud Deployment Manager and Compute Engine and as may be more specifically described in Exhibit A or any SOW.

 “Specifications” means the description and identification of requirements and other specifications for the Services described in the Documentation.

 “Statement of Work” or “SOW” means a document duly executed by the Parties, referencing and subject to the terms of this Agreement, specifying additional details, terms and conditions relating to the provision of the Services.